egor-sorokin/linux-server-conf-instruction/README.md

  SSH Port: 2200

- All steps below are oriented for macOS users, but I believe they are should be the same for Windows and especially Linux users.
+ All steps below are oriented for macOS users, but I believe they should be the same for Windows and especially Linux users.

  ## Initialisation